continental/cloud-yourself/README.md

 Cloud Yourself is currently in a very early development stage.
 We are currently working on two MVPs to prove that the overall idea and the vision for our [Self Service](https://github.com/continental/cloud-yourself/wiki/capability-self-service) and [Distributed Billing](https://github.com/continental/cloud-yourself/wiki/Capability-Distributed-Billing) capability is realizeable.
 There the system is not yet ready for productive use cases.

 ## Contribution
 If you like this idea everyone is welcome to support us in our further development.
 You can support us by joining the development team or by hosting a test installation of Cloud Yourself in your environment and provide feedback to us.
-If your are interessted to contibute, don't hesitate to get in touch with us.
+If your are interessted to contibute, don't hesitate to get in touch with us just by creating a new issue!